-A new and growing threat to the white sturgeon population has been predation by sea lions, especially adult-size fish to Steller sea lions (SSL).
-Observers for the U.S. Army Corps of Engineers (USACE) have reported a steady annual increase in the number of individual SSL at Bonneville Dam, from zero animals in 2002 to 89 unique animals in 2011.
-Abundance of SSL declined in 2012 to 73 unique individuals.
+A recent and substantial threat to the white sturgeon population has been predation by sea lions, especially adult-size fish taken by Steller sea lions (SSL).
+Observers for the U.S. Army Corps of Engineers (USACE) reported a steady annual increase in the number of individual SSL at Bonneville Dam, from zero animals in 2002 to 89 individual animals in 2011.
+Observers identified 73 individual animals in 2012 and 80 individual animals in 2013

 Predation of adult-size fish observed by WDFW and ODFW employees in the vicinity of Beacon Rock peaked during December 2005 through March 2006, with over 50 kills reported.
 Activity then declined following initiation of a hazing program in March 2006 that successfully moved the SSL out of the area by early April.
 Hazing was initiated again in February 2007 and from December 2007 through May 2008 and from February through May in 2009 and 2010; however, these efforts grew steadily less effective each year.
 Crews were often able to distract individuals from feeding, but were not successful in driving them out of the area (the Columbia River gorge).
 In 2011, WDFW and ODFW staff expanded the area of observation from Tanner Creek (where USACE observations cease) downstream to Rooster Rock State Park, to document rates of predation in this area.
-Results of this work combined with USACE observations indicate significant predation of white sturgeon occurs throughout the 16-mile stretch immediately downstream of Bonneville Dam, with most of activity confined to the upper 10 miles.
+Results of this work, combined with USACE observations, indicate significant predation of white sturgeon occurs throughout the 16-mile stretch immediately downstream of Bonneville Dam, with most of activity confined to the upper 10 miles.
+The WDFW and ODFW observations in the vicinity of Beacon Rock suggest SSL diet in this downstream location is comprised of a higher proportion of adult-size white sturgeon than that documented by the USACE observation program.

 The USACE observer program at Bonneville Dam documented a steady increase in total predation of all sizes of white sturgeon through 2011.
 Estimated consumption of white sturgeon in this small area increased from an observed take of just one white sturgeon in 2005 to 3,003 fish in 2011.
-An estimated 2,498 white sturgeon were consumed in 2012.
+An estimated 2,498 white sturgeon were consumed in 2012, but only 635 sturgeon were estimated taken in 2013.
 Even though California sea lions (CSL) are also present in high numbers, most of the observed take is by SSL, with very few incidences of sturgeon predation attributed to CSL.

 Predation on smaller white sturgeon throughout the river appears to be increasing in frequency based on observations by staff and reports from anglers and commercial fishers.
 Predation on larger sturgeon may also be increasing in other parts of the lower Columbia and lower Willamette rivers as well.
 In 2009, ODFW generated estimates of total annual predation impacts on sturgeon by SSL and CSL in the entire lower Columbia and lower Willamette Rivers as an element of a population viability model they developed.
 The modeled losses increased from 6,700 fish in 2009 to a maximum of 10,600 fish by 2014.
 Loss of juvenile fish to predation may be impacting sublegal abundance and recruitment to fisheries.
 Loss of adult fish is contributing to lower population productivity and reduced recruitment to fisheries.